Course Identification

 Lecturers and Teaching Assistants

-Prof. Jacob Anglister, Dr. Tali Scherf, Dr. Rina Rosenzweig
+Prof. Jacob Anglister, Dr. Tali Scherf, Prof. Rina Rosenzweig

 Dr. Or Szekely